beadsland/nosh/doc/nosh_parse.md

-Parse command line string and return a list of nested quoting and grouping context blocks, or else `failed` on a caught syntax exception.
+Parse command line string and return a list of nested quoting and grouping Stack blocks, or else `failed` on a caught syntax exception.

 Handle thrown errors for unmatched quoting and grouping characters.